-To transform as many website visitors as possible to customers, you must spread your net broader than the contemplation stage of the buyer journey and begin fishing in the busiest and most crucial stage: the awareness stage.
-The full-funnel strategy to customer recovery is what we call it, and we’re here to teach you how to accomplish it.
+To transform as many website visitors as possible to customers, your net is broader than the contemplation stage of the buyer journey, and begin fishing in the busiest and most crucial stage: the awareness stage.
+The full-funnel strategy for customer recovery to avoid a total cancellation and gain an opportunity to win back customer loyalty is what we call it, and we’re here to teach you how to accomplish it.

 The customer journey and cart abandonment

 Let’s take a look at the three major phases of the customer funnel on your eCommerce website to see why a full-funnel strategy for customer recovery is so important.